top of page

 from the idea to the sweater

-It is a long process from the idea to the finished product, but good preparation makes it much easier.
+From the idea to the finished product it is a long process, but good preparation makes it much easier.

-For me, mind maps are a great help when coming up with ideas, just like a mood board and lots of photos as templates.
-For the color palette, I like to take a painting and pick out a few colors.
+Mind maps are a great help to me when it comes to finding ideas, as are mood boards and lots of photos as templates.
+For the color palette, I like to take a painting and pick out a few colors from it.

 2. Digital sketch and preliminary drawing

-I make my sketch digitally, so it can be changed more easily and cleanly.
-I then print them out and trace them onto high-quality paper with a ballpoint pen using a light plate.
+I create my preliminary drawing digitally so that it can be changed more easily and cleanly.
+I then print it out and trace it onto high-quality paper using a light box and a ballpoint pen.

-The preliminary drawing is now hatched in pencil.
-To avoid smudging anything, I start on the left side and cover the right with a piece of paper.
-My cat Juno occasionally helps me with this...
+The preliminary drawing is now shaded with a pencil.
+To avoid smudging, I start on the left side and cover the right side with a piece of paper.
+My cat Juno helps me occasionally...

 I scan the finished drawing and open it in Photoshop.
-First the basic colors are being colored, then I work out the dark and light areas on different layers.
-Once that's done, I add the bright accents with a thin white brush, so the design looks even more realistic.
+First, the basic colors are colored, then I work out the dark and light areas on different layers.
+Once I've done that, I use a thin white brush to add the light accents, which makes the design look even more three-dimensional.
 The finished design is then converted into a repeat pattern.

 5. Prepare the print file, send it and sew it!

-The final step is to resize the design by printing it out over and over again.
-The finished print file is then being sent to the printer or company, in this case Lillestoff, and printed.
-The best moment for me is always seeing the finished clothes that the designer seamstresses have created.
+As a final step, I adjust the size of the design by printing it out again and again.
+The finished print file is then sent to the printer or company, in this case Lillestoff, and printed.
+The best moment for me is always seeing the finished clothes that the designers have created from it.